 2008 have been one of the busiest and tastiest year as far as horror movies go, we had a wide variety of interesting, deep, original, funny, vampiric, horrific, twisted and a juicy mix of foreign (mostly European) horror movies taking up most of the spotlight on my top ten.
 Without further ado, my top ten scariest movies of the year 2008 have varied greatly from my previous choices from six months ago, for this second half of the year, the movies that disturbed, scared me silly, mind-fucked and entertained me mostly are the following:

 10- Teeth (2008)

 Teeth tells the story of a teenage girl's sexuality in such a vicious way that if you have a weak stomach, I wouldn't recommend it to you.
-It's a dark horror comedy, that portrays a girl who preaches abstinence to her peers at school and is actively involved in a group for sex free students called "The Promise"; conveniently enough possess an extra tool in her body that could defend her if she were being sexually violated: a toothed vagina.
+It's a dark horror comedy, that portrays a girl who preaches abstinence to her peers at school and is actively involved in a group for sex-students called "The Promise"; conveniently enough possess an extra tool in her body that could avenge her if she were being sexually violated: a toothed vagina.
 Yes, you read right, her vagina has teeth literally and under any threat it bites the perpetrator's penis off.